Brügger & Thomet APR: Features

 The APR system is a purpose-designed modular sniper rifle system, rather than an accurized version of an existing, general-purpose rifle.
 According to the manufacturer, although being a precision-instrument, the APR system will resist harsh military use and remain functional in typical operational environments.

 The APR uses a metal lower receiver that functions as a main frame or chassis to which all other rifle components are assembled or attached.
 The manual ambidextrous safety is integrated into the lower receiver.
 This chassis houses the upper receiver which consists of a bolt group and barrel, as well as the fire control group, folding butt stock and other furniture.
 The contact surface between the upper and lower receiver functions as an unconventional bedding surface.

 The upper receiver consists of a housing, in which a locking ring is permanently fixed, and a Picatinny rail as an interface to the rifle scope.
 Integrated in this scope mount rail is the rear part of the emergency iron sight, designed as a factory zeroed flip-up sight.
 Into the locking ring, the bolt locks by rotation; thus, the receiver with locking ring, bolt and barrel form the breech of the rifle.
 The APR rifle has a traditional manually operated rotary bolt with three radial locking lugs at the front.
 The bolt requires only a 60° bolt rotation.

 The trigger group, manual safety and pistol grip consist of one detachable module attached under the receiver.
 This group consists of a fully adjustable two-stage trigger featuring an adjustable trigger pull weight of 1.5 to 2.5 kg and a trigger path that can be externally adjusted without disassembly of the unit.
 An ambidextrous manual safety is located above the pistol grip.
 The APR308 has a side-folding stock which is attached to the lower receiver with a rugged steel hinge.
 It offers an adjustable butt plate and length of pull spacer system.
-The cheek-rest is also fully adjustable, which is an uncommon feature, as most folding stocks do not allow for customisation.
+The cheek-rest is also fully adjustable, which is an uncommon feature, as most folding stocks do not allow for customization.
 An additional folding height-adjustable monopod is attached to the rear of the buttstock and allows the shooter to rest the rifle during extended periods of observation.

 The weapon's stock is made of a polymer material and is attached to the lower receiver.
 It has provisions for mounting a folding height-adjustable bipod.
 The APR feed system consists of a detachable 10-round stainless steel box magazine.
 When the magazine is empty, it stops the forward motion of the bolt.
 The magazine feeds through the lower receiver into the upper receiver and is held by a magazine catch, which is integrated into the trigger group.